gzervas/torchblp/README.md

 The ```squarem``` implementation is adapted from https://github.com/jeffgortmaker/pyblp/tree/master/pyblp.

-The code relies on various undocumented tricks to make this work on GPU.
+The code relies on various undocumented tricks to make this work on a GPU.

 ## Usage